ministryofjustice/send-legal-mail-to-prisons/README.md

 * hmpps-auth - for authentication
 * nomis-user-roles-api - for authentication
 * redis - session store and token caching
+* prison-register - for returning details of prisons

 ### Running the app for development